Legacy Asset Locator Give Your Family a Map, Not a Mess

 Most Families Don't Have a Hand-off Map

 Most families don’t have a map — they have a person.
 One “operator” who knows which accounts exist, where the documents are, what’s on autopay, and how to get into everything when something breaks.
-It works… right up until that person is unavailable.

 It’s not anyone’s fault.
 It’s just how life happens — until you decide to fix it.